Sliick / Articles / Product

 Sliick Docs is built to a Salesforce-first security model and has passed the AppExchange security review.
 The short version for a security or compliance reviewer:

 • Your data never leaves Salesforce.
 Documents are rendered by the native Salesforce PDF engine, inside your org.
+Word .docx files are assembled in Apex via Compression.ZipWriter.
 No external rendering service, no third-party endpoint, no Remote Site or Trusted Site is required.

 • Your existing Salesforce permissions are enforced everywhere.
 Every read and write Sliick Docs performs runs with the user’s own sharing, profile, and field-level security.
 Two users will see only the data they’re already entitled to see, in the editor and in the generated documents.

-• Published documents are tamper-proof.
-Each Publish action creates an immutable release.
-Releases are never edited or overwritten, so a document generated today will look identical a year from now, even if the underlying template has been rewritten.
+• Published releases are frozen snapshots.
+Each Publish action creates an immutable release that the package treats as read-only: permission-set field-level security plus a write-guard trigger refuse edits and deletes through every Sliick path.
+A document generated today will look identical a year from now, even if the underlying template has been rewritten.

 • Every generation is fully audited.
-Each PDF, single or bulk, is logged with who ran it, when, against which record, with which template version, the resulting file, and (when auto-email is on) every recipient address.
+Each file, single or bulk, is logged as a Generation with who ran it, when, in which format (PDF or Word), against which record, with which template release, the resulting file, and (when auto-email is on) every recipient address.

 • Least-privilege permission sets out of the box.
 Three permission sets ship with the package - Admin, User, and Automation - so end users only get the ability to generate, automation accounts only get what they need to run, and admin rights stay with a small group of template authors.